OpenXiangShan/tutorial/docs/FunctionVerification.md

 # +      buffer(insertIdx)(count) := 0xABCDEF.U
 ```

 Run the command below you can simulate the pre-built emu.
-There is a new parameter `–dump-db` to dump the data base.
+There is a new parameter `-dump-db` to dump the data base.

 ```shell
 # simulate using pre-built emu (ChiselDB enabled)